-The buoys are located directly lakeward of the upland property and occupy a relatively small area of the lake.
+The facilities are located directly lakeward of the Applicant's littoral parcel and occupy a relatively small area of the lake.
+The immediate area of the pier is gently sloped with small gravel making up most of the shoreline.
+The topography and the location of upland structures provide access for the pier and allow the public to navigate under the pier within the Public Trust easement.
+The proposed lease will not interfere with navigation and does not substantially interfere with any Public Trust needs at this time or the foreseeable future.
 The proposed lease does not alienate the State's fee simple interest or permanently impair public rights.
 The lease is limited to a 10-year term, does not grant the lessee exclusive rights to the lease premises, and reserves an easement to the public for Public Trust-consistent uses.
-Upon termination of the lease, the lessee may be required to remove all improvements from State land and restore the lease premises to their original condition.
+Upon termination of the lease, the Applicant/Lessee may be required to remove all improvements from State land and restore the lease premises to their original condition.

 The proposed lease requires the lessee to insure the lease premises and indemnify the State for any liability incurred as a result of the lessee's activities thereon.
 The lease also requires the payment of annual rent to compensate the people of the State for the occupation of the public land involved.